turkeyyyyy/Standard/docs/index.md

   → How to validate, parse, and integrate manifests.

 - [Framework Mapping](./mapping-frameworks.md)
-  → How LangChain, AutoGen, OpenAI Agents, and others map to Agents.JSON.
+  → How LangChain, AutoGen, OpenAI Agents, and others map to JSON Agents.

 - [Extensions Guide](./extensions.md)
   → How to safely define and register your own extensions using the `x-*` namespace.